MahdiBM/enumerator-macro/README.md

 <details>
   <summary> Click to expand </summary>

-In case there is an error in the expanded macro code, or in any other step of the code generation, `EnumeratorMacro` will try to emit diagnosis pointing to the line of the code which is the source of the issue.
+In case there is an error in the expanded macro code, or in any other step of the code generation, `EnumeratorMacro` will try to emit diagnostics pointing to the line of the code which is the source of the issue.

 For example, `EnumeratorMacro` will properly forward template render errors from the template engine to your source code.
 In the example below, I've mistakenly written `{{cases}` instead of `{{cases}}`: